Tudor-Popa/Bias_Detection_by_Subreddit/Research_and_Reflect.md

-Still in the process of edditing, will be up within the week.
+Still in the process of editing, will be up within the week.